esbtools/esb-message-admin/README.md

 [![Coverage Status](https://coveralls.io/repos/esbtools/esb-message-admin/badge.svg?branch=master&service=github)](https://coveralls.io/github/esbtools/esb-message-admin?branch=master)
 [![Stories in Ready](https://badge.waffle.io/esbtools/esb-message-admin.png?label=ready&title=Ready)](https://waffle.io/esbtools/esb-message-admin)

-# Introduction to ESB Message Admin
-This book is intended for those that want to know about the ESB Message Admin project and applications.

 ## The Challenge

 Working with and supporting an Enterprise Service Bus (ESB) can be a challenging endeavor, especially if you're using